Chronology

 December 4, 1962

-On "The Unpopular Artist in a Popular Society" panel held in New York.
+Speaker on "The Unpopular Artist in a Popular Society" panel held in New York.

 December 13, 1962

 Attends symposium on Pop art at MoMA.
 Speakers include Dore Ashton, Henry Geldzahler, Hilton Kramer, Stanley Kunitz and Leo Steinberg, with Peter Selz as moderator.
-"Pop" art is chosen as name for the new movement.45Press Release, Museum of Modern Art, December 3, 1962.
+"Pop" art is chosen as name for the new movement.42Press Release, Museum of Modern Art, December 3, 1962.

 December 26, 1962